doppllib/doppllib.github.io/docs/librarystatus.md

 https://github.com/linkedin/dexmaker

 Then a separate version of mockito so we can have different versions available.
 Also probably easymock?

-### J2objc Frameworks

-J2objc has Frameworks, but the headers don't resolve completely, so you need to include header search paths and (sometimes?) references in bridging headers.
-The core frameworks should cooperate with swift without issue.
-Also it should be easy to do this with Doppl generated code.

 ### Consistent Header Names